 Think in terms of transitions.

-Depending on the type of travel video you're trying to create, you will likely have at least 10 and maybe two or three times as many transitions in a two to three minute video.
-(There you switch or move from one scene to the next.)
-So it's again a matter of shooting according to your plan.
-Plan what shots you want to take and how you want to move from one to the next, and how you will do that in the editing process.
-As you move from one scene to the next, you want to smoothly guide your viewer through the story you are showing rather than just jumping from Boston to Budapest without visually knowing how and why.
+Depending on what type of travel video you want to create, you'll likely have at least 10 and maybe two or three times as many transitions in a 2-3 minute video.
+There you switch or transition from one scene to the next.
+So it's again about shooting according to your plan.
+Plan what shots you're going to make and how you're going to move from one to the next, and how you're going to do that in the editing process.
+When transitioning from one scene to the next, you want to smoothly guide your viewer through the story you're showing, not just jump from Boston to Budapest without you visually knowing how and why.

 Be calm when shooting.

-If you don't want your video footage to come out distorted, blurry, or shaky, you need to hold your phone as still as possible while recording.
-This is why a smartphone device is so useful.
-The key to doing this is to hold your smartphone with both hands and keep your elbows as close to your body as possible during the recording.
-If you can, use a tripod or selfie stick with a tripod base to stabilize your smartphone.
-If you don't have that option, use physical objects to rest your phone while recording - I've used walls, fences, tables, chairs, even a log or large rock.
+If you don't want your footage to come out distorted, blurry, or shaky, you need to hold your phone as still as possible while recording.
+That is why a smartphone device is so useful.
+The key to this is to hold your smartphone with both hands and keep your elbows as close to your body as possible while recording.
+If you can, use a tripod or selfie stick with a tripod base to steady your phone.
+If you don't have that option, use physical objects to rest your phone while recording - I've used walls, fences, tables, chairs, even a tree trunk or large rock.

 Never use the digital zoom.

 As long as smartphones don't add extra lenses that can make optical zooming easier, all that digital zooming does is digitally enlarging the image you are currently viewing, i.e. pixelating (pixels are the dots that make up an image).
 To increase the size of the subject in the frame, either get closer or use an additional telephoto lens that clips or screws into your phone mount.

 If you are worried about your memory, don't shoot in 4k.